miguilimzero/filament-auto-panel/README.md

 php artisan make:filament-auto-relation-manager
 ```

-This command will create the auto relation manager for you and you must list it in the `getRelations()` method of your resource.
+This command will create the Auto Relation Manager for you and you must list it in the `getRelations()` method of your resource.
 However, sometimes you may want something more handier.
 You can create a relation manager inside your resource using the `RelationManagerMounter`.
 See the following example of how it works: